ojacques/mkdocs-git-committers-plugin-2/README.md

 [github.com/settings/personal-access-tokens/new](https://github.com/settings/personal-access-tokens/new),
 unless you access private repositories.

+For private GitHub repositories, you only need to allow read-only access to `Contents` and `Metadata` on the target repository.
+This could be done by setting `Read-only` access of `Permissions > Repository permissions > Contents`.

 ## Config

 - `enabled` - Disables plugin if set to `False` for e.g. local builds (default: `True`)